-The school will inform parents of this right by email and the school website.
-Any further questions from parents will be sent to support@mendell.wirral.sch.uk and addressed by the SRE leads and further details of the specific lessons above with be provided.
+The school will inform parents of this right by the school website.
+Any further questions from parents will be sent to support@mendell.wirral.sch.uk and addressed by the PSHE lead and further details of the specific lessons above will be provided.